dmhacker/graphical-gdb/README.md

 ```
 <sub><sup>\* replace `trizen` with your favorite AUR helper</sup></sub>

+## Manual Installation

-Alternatively, you could clone this repository and build directly from source.
+Alternatively, you could clone this repository and build directly from source.<br>
-Note that these packages are requirements for the build process on Arch Linux:
+These packages are requirements for the build process on Arch Linux:
   * base-devel (build-essential on Debian-based distros)
   * wxgtk (libwxgtk3.0-dev on Debian-based distros)

 For any other distribution, you will have to find their equivalents on your respective package
 manager.

-After you have all the packages and you've `cd`'d into the repository,
+After you have all the packages and you've `cd`'d into a cloned version of this repository, run
-building from source is as simple as:
 ```
 make
 ```
+The `gg` executable will be in the build/ folder.

 ## Backstory